-The Tamil Nadu ITI Ecosystem summit is a first-of-its-kind state-level event organised with the objective of highlighting the impact of our work in ITIs in Tamil Nadu.
+The Tamil Nadu ITI Ecosystem summit was a first-of-its-kind state-level event organised with the objective of highlighting the impact of our work in ITIs in Tamil Nadu.

 Our five-year partnership with the Department of Employment and Training (DET), Tamil Nadu, has brought a systems-led change in the way Employability Skills (ES) curriculum is taught in ITIs in Tamil Nadu and helped learners prepare for the world of work.

-The summit also recognizes the efforts of Principals, Placement Officers, and Learners towards building new skills to address the challenges of youth employability.
+The summit also recognized the efforts of Principals, Placement Officers, and Learners towards building new skills to address the challenges of youth employability.

-Nine Placement Officers (POs) who have played a crucial role in identifying job opportunities for learners by liaising with reputed firms and industrial establishments will also be recognized for their efforts.
+Nine Placement Officers (POs) who have played a crucial role in identifying job opportunities for learners by liaising with reputed firms and industrial establishments were also recognized for their efforts.

-And finally, learners across ITIs in Tamil Nadu, who are at the epicenter of the skilling ecosystem, will be celebrated for their commitment to self-learning and for their efforts towards carving meaningful career pathways.
+And finally, learners across ITIs in Tamil Nadu, who are at the epicenter of the skilling ecosystem, were celebrated for their commitment to self-learning and for their efforts towards carving meaningful career pathways.

-The Tamil Nadu ITI ecosystem summit is a testament to the successful collaboration between state skilling departments and FRSN to equip young people with 21st century skills.
+The Tamil Nadu ITI ecosystem summit was a testament to the successful collaboration between state skilling departments and FRSN to equip young people with 21st century skills.

 We work with 13 other state governments across India in six reform areas – Career Development, Effective Pedagogy, Student Hubs, Industry Engagement, Community Engagement, and Leadership for Change to bring systems-led-change ITIs across the country.